- Spring Teaching Schedule 2014

 This course provides students with an opportunity to design a set of readings and learning objectives concerning a topic in the history of philosophy or a specific issue in philosophy.
 Students must complete an independent study proposal, and obtain permission of a faculty mentor and the Department chair.
 Students must meet regularly with the faculty mentor.
 May be repeated for credit.
 Prerequisite: a minimum of two 300-level philosophy courses plus written permission of the instructor involved.
 Cr 3.

-This is a seminar course dealing with a specific topic or person in philosophy.
-Topics or individual philosophers will change from year to year and the course may be repeated for credit.
+This is a seminar course dealing with a specific topic, philosophical problem, or major question in the history of philosphy or a contemporary philosophical issue.
+Examples of possbile topics include: free will and determinism, relativism and the meaning of life.
+Topics will change from year to year and the course may be repeated for credit when topics vary.
 The prerequisite for any 400-level seminar course is two (2) 300-level courses in philosophy, or permission of the instructor.
 Cr 3.

 PHI 409 Research Seminar